Page Refresh AI/Service Pages

 Weak positioning above the fold

-Service pages often open with generic headlines that never explain who the service is for, what problem it solves, or why the business is credible.
+Service pages often open with generic headlines that never explain who the service is for, what problem it solves, where it is offered, or why the provider is credible.

 No proof or trust-building content

-Testimonials, outcomes, process details, credentials, and reassurance copy are often missing — which hurts both conversion and SEO depth.
+Testimonials, outcomes, process details, credentials, guarantees, and reassurance copy are often missing, which leaves both readers and search systems without enough context to assess the page.

 Local intent not fully covered

-Many pages mention a city once but never support the location intent with service-area details, context, or nearby use cases.
+Some pages mention a city once but never support the location context with service-area details, examples, or nearby use cases.

 CTA structure is unclear